Trilio Installation on RHOSO

 oc get crds | grep tvo

-Run the script below to fill in the details automatically in tvo-operator-inputs.yaml, but the user must edit the backup target details manually and review them using the table parameters below.
+Run the script below to fill in some of the details automatically in tvo-operator-inputs.yaml.

 cd redhat-director-scripts/rhosp18/ctlplane-scripts